This is in your inbox:

-Cross-Site Scripting (XSS) is the #1 most common appsec vulnerability that allows attackers to steal private data, hijack accounts and spread ransomware from your site.
+Cross-Site Scripting (XSS) is the #1 most common appsec vulnerability that allows attackers to steal private data, hijack accounts and spread ransomware on your sites.
 This course teaches students to:

 Discover critical XSS vulnerabilities in web applications.

-Analyze and stop malicious exploits from criminal hackers.
+Create, analyze and stop malicious exploits used by criminal hackers.

 Fix XSS vulnerabilities in routine and emergency situations.